High And Dry: Swiss Army Airlifts Water To Cows In Drought-Stricken Mountains

 "I don't know if my son will be able to do this his whole life like my father and I have," says Pittet.

 Pittet and his wife, Mireille, are driving their tractor up to even higher pastures where one of their cows has given birth.
-The couple says luckily they have been able to get water delivered by truck this summer.
+The couple say luckily they have been able to get water delivered by truck this summer.
 Mireille points to where the rainwater is collected in gutters along the slanted roofs of the chalet and funneled to the cistern.
 She says usually it's enough.
 But not this year.

 "We would have really had problems without those water deliveries," she says.